oubliss/Checklist/README.md

 # Checklist
 Checklist for flight safety and metadata logs compatible with oucass-profiles.

+To run, simply ensure that click is installed and type the command "checklist" into the terminal.

 Safety checks include
 * Check for visual obstacles and potential source of interference
 * Clear and agree on a takeoff and landing zone